buildbot/buildbot/master/docs/manual/cfg-builders.rst

 ``properties``
     A builder may be given a dictionary of :ref:`Build-Properties` specific for this builder in this parameter.
-Those values can be used later on like other properties. :ref:`WithProperties`.
+Those values can be used later on like other properties. :ref:`Interpolate`.

 .. index:: Builds; merging